nicksunderland/dcm_pgs/README.md

 We will first focus on the DCM PGS, then extend this to BMI-adjusted and BMI-PGS conditional genetic risk in due course.

-The idea I have is to estimate the proportion of patients with gene elusive DCM who have disease explained by their DCM PGS.
+The idea is to estimate the proportion of patients with gene elusive DCM who have disease explained by their DCM PGS.
 A simple approach would be partition the PGS (above certain level versus remainder) and then declare presence or absence of risk.
 Ultimately we want to provide an estimator of population attributable risk per individual, using likelihood ratios.

 ------------------------------------------------------------------------